 Director Owen Rogers, commencing on the Board in 2011, specialises in business development, finance, community engagement and leadership, having developed and run businesses in the local region.
 Owen has a range of experiences in banking, accounting, business strategy, relationships and mentor building and is invested in creating awareness of people with disabilities in our area, while making sure that access issues are solved in future directions for the CBD, adopting and analysing the NDIS objectives, especially implementation for our clients and NADO, while advancing partnerships and opportunities for people living with a disability in our region.

 Director Rhonda Burke, commenced on the Board in 2000 and specialises in disability and carers’ needs.
 Rhonda is a parent and carer of an adult son with a disability.
 In 2012, Rhonda received a Carers Award and is an active member of the St Marys Carers group.
-She has been a Board member for 15 years and is dedicated to helping NADO thrive in supporting people with a disability.
+She has been a Board member for over 15 years and is dedicated to helping NADO thrive in supporting people with a disability.
 Rhonda is a strong advocate for people with disability and carers, ensuring that their voices are heard.

 Director Dr Samuel Arnold is currently filling a casual vacancy on the Board commenced in mid-2017.
 He is a registered psychologist, and works as a Postdoctoral Research Fellow in Program 3 of the Cooperative Research Centre for Living with Autism Spectrum Disorders (Autism CRC), the world’s first national, cooperative research effort focused on Autism.
 He is based at the University of New South Wales in the Department of Developmental Disability Neuropsychiatry (3DN), and formerly worked as a researcher and psychologist at the Centre for Disability Studies University of Sydney.
 He is also a Casual Academic at the University of Western Sydney.
 Sam is passionate about the empowerment of people with disability to pursue a chosen valued life.